maryanowich/IT-Support-Troubleshooting-Guides/README.md

     - Document common problems and their solutions for future reference.
     - Encourage collaboration and knowledge-sharing among IT support staff.

-These steps are part of a structured approach to troubleshooting known as the "CompTIA Troubleshooting Theory."
+These steps are part of a structured approach to troubleshooting based upon "CompTIA Troubleshooting Theory."